mariod8/logicrux/README.md

 Another Discord Bot

 ## Commands
 There are multiple commands to use.
 All of them use the Discord Slash Commands workflow in order to integrate its syntaxis.
 Use the prefix `/` to run them.
 You'll have some instruction on each commands's description.

+Some commands may require certain permissions or roles to be executed.
+Here's a list showing that information briefly.

 | Command | Bot Owner | Guild Owner | Administrators | Everybody |
 |----------------|:---------------:|:---------------:|:----------------:|:----------------:|